What to know about ‘safety folders,’ a tool families use to protect their trans children

 But institutional support for trans families has also changed: Minter pointed to child-welfare workers, teachers and district attorneys who said they would not comply with Abbott’s orders, as well as support from the legal community in Texas and other parts of the country.

-“The entire LGBT legal community is mobilized,” said Minter.
+“The entire LGBT legal community is mobilized,” Minter said.
 “This is the most important battle right now.”

 The recent guidance from HHS was also “extremely heartening” to Minter, who said it gives transgender children and their parents “concrete avenues for legal protection.”